SolidAlloy/ClassTypeReference-for-Unity/README.md

 &nbsp;

 By default, the field shows built-in types by their keyword name instead of the full name (e.g. `int` instead of `System.Int32`).
-You can change this by setting the *UseBuiltInNames* option to false.
+You can change this by setting the ***UseBuiltInNames*** option to false.

 &nbsp;

-The *SerializableOnly* option allows you to show only the classes that can be serialized by Unity.
+The ***SerializableOnly*** option allows you to show only the classes that can be serialized by Unity.
 It is useful when creating custom generic classes using the types selected from the dropdown.
 It is a [new feature in Unity 2020](https://unity.com/releases/2020-1/programmer-tools#create-fields-generic-types-directly).

 ```csharp
 [SerializeField, TypeOptions(SerializableOnly = true)]
 private TypeReference serializableTypes;
 ```

+&nbsp;

+***AllowInternal*** option makes internal types appear in the drop-down.
+By default, only public ones are shown.

 &nbsp;